Regularized Pairings of Meromorphic Modular Forms and Theta Lifts

-The purpose of this paper is threefold.
+The purpose of this paper is twofold.
 First, we show that the meromorphic modular forms arising from negative discriminants are also lifts of certain Poincar\'{e} series.
-Indeed, given a positive integer $m$, \cite{[Ze3]} combines a theta lift (which is essentially a generalized Shimura lift) with weight raising operators on both sides, to obtain a lift from weakly holomorphic modular forms (or harmonic weak Maa\ss\ forms) of weight $\frac{1}{2}-m$ to meromorphic modular forms of weight $2k=2m+2$.
-We then prove that \begin{thmnn} Given $r<0$ and $\beta \in L^{*}/L$, let $F_{m,r,\beta}^{L}\big(\tau,\frac{3}{4}+\frac{m}{2}\big)$ be the harmonic weak Maa\ss\ form of weight $\frac{1}{2}-m$ and representation $\rho_{L}$ having principal part $q^{r}(e_{\beta}+e_{-\beta})$.
-Applying the lift from \cite{[Ze3]} to $F_{m,r,\beta}^{L}$ produces roughly the modular form $f_{m+1,D}$. \end{thmnn} Here $L$ is a specific lattice which is related to integral binary quadratic forms.
+Indeed, given a positive integer $m$, \cite{[Ze3]} combines a theta lift (which is essentially a generalized Shimura lift) with weight raising operators on both sides to obtain a lift from weakly holomorphic modular forms (or harmonic weak Maa\ss\ forms) of weight $\frac{1}{2}-m$ to meromorphic modular forms of weight $2k=2m+2$.
+We then prove our \begin{resnn} Given $r<0$ and $\beta \in L^{*}/L$, let $F_{m,r,\beta}^{L}\big(\tau,\frac{3}{4}+\frac{m}{2}\big)$ be the harmonic weak Maa\ss\ form of weight $\frac{1}{2}-m$ and representation $\rho_{L}$ having principal part $q^{r}\big(e_{\beta}+(-1)^{m}e_{-\beta}\big)$.
+Applying the lift from \cite{[Ze3]} to $F_{m,r,\beta}^{L}$ produces roughly the modular form $f_{m+1,D}$. \end{resnn} Here $L$ is a specific lattice that is related to integral binary quadratic forms.
 Now, by changing the lattice $L$, we can generalize the definition of $f_{m+1,D}$ to modular forms with respect to various other Fuchsian groups, and show that they have similar properties.
-Interesting such groups arise from embeddings of indefinite rational quaternion algebras into $M_{2}(\mathbb{R})$ (see Section 3 of \cite{[Ze3]} for more on these groups).
+Examples of such groups, which are of arithmetic interest, arise, e.g., from embeddings of indefinite rational quaternion algebras into $M_{2}(\mathbb{R})$ (see Section 1 of \cite{[Ze3]} for more on these groups).

-The second goal of this paper is use this presentation as the ($\delta_{2m}$-image of a) theta lift in order to simplify the evaluation of the pairing appearing in \cite{[BK]}.
+The second goal of this paper is to use this presentation as the $\delta_{2m}$-image of a theta lift in order to simplify the evaluation of the pairing appearing in \cite{[BK]}.
 Moreover, this method immediately generalizes the assertions from \cite{[BK]} to meromorphic modular forms with respect to more general Fuchsian groups.
 In fact, as the theta lift from \cite{[Ze3]} admits generalizations to modular forms on higher-dimensional Shimura varieties, this opens a way to investigate whether appropriate meromorphic Hilbert or Siegel modular forms have similar properties.
 However, most parts of this paper restrict themselves to the 1-dimensional case.